TECHNOLOGY IN THE MIDDLE AGES

 By Tim Lambert

-It is sometimes said that after the fall of the Roman Empire there was a dark age in Europe.
-However a number of inventions were made in Europe at that time or reached the continent from other cultures.
+There was rapid technological progress during the Middle Ages. a number of inventions were made in Europe at that time or reached the continent from other cultures.

 One big improvement was the heavy plow.
 Sometime before 900 a new kind of plow was invented which plowed the heavy, clay soil of northern Europe much more efficiently.
 Another important development was the 3-field system.
 In the Ancient World land was divided into 2 fields, one of which was sown while the other was left fallow.
 In Germany in the 8th century the 3-field system was invented.
 One field was sown in Spring, one in Autumn and one was left fallow.
 This system allowed farmers to grow more food.

 Another useful invention, the crank was first recorded in France in the 9th century.